ApimorLabs/Reluct/README.md

 But it's not all rainbows, when you start doing custom things it can become tricky pretty fast.
 **1. Making the bottom navigation bar collapsible on scroll or in some destinations was quite tricky** You need the bottom nav bar to be at the top most `Scaffold` for the best effect, but hiding and showing it is based on the children screen below the top `Scaffold`
-So what can you do to monitor the scroll of the different screens and decide when to hide or show the bar, while still maintaining [Unidirectional Data Flow](https://developer.android.com/jetpack/compose/architecture#udf)?
+So what can you do to monitor the scroll of the different screens and decide when to hide or show the bar, while still maintaining readable code?
 Well you need to create something custom to do that for you.
 So, I had to create [BarsVisibility](https://github.com/ReluctApp/Reluct/blob/main/android/compose/components/src/main/kotlin/work/racka/reluct/android/compose/components/util/BarsVisibility.kt) and [ScrollContext](https://github.com/ReluctApp/Reluct/blob/main/android/compose/components/src/main/kotlin/work/racka/reluct/android/compose/components/util/LazyListUtils.kt)
 ```kotlin
 // BarsVisibility interface